 The Dallas Fort-Worth area is one of the largest metropolitan areas in the United States, and that includes job growth.
 Kiplinger rated the area one of the best cities for job growth with an increase of 2.9% from 2017 to 2018.2 Some of the biggest companies in the world have headquarters in Dallas including Southwest Airlines, AT&T, ExxonMobil, and JCPenny.

 So if you are moving to Dallas to advance in your career, the good news is that there are so many opportunities as the market gets better and better.
 You will find yourself on track with your career in no time!

 Dallas is the best city in Texas for more than just employment opportunities…

 One of the benefits of living in Dallas is the tax benefits that its citizens get.
 Moving to Dallas will not only help with your career, but it will benefit your overall savings and lifestyle.
 That’s right, though Texas and taxes look and sound similar, these two never coincide.
 The entire state of Texas does not pay state or local income tax.
 When you live in Dallas, you’ll get to keep a little more from every paycheck.

 Safe & Modern

-Dallas, especially the suburbs around Dallas, tend to be safer than some of the other large metropolitan areas in the U.S. That being said, safe is always a relative term.
+Dallas, especially the suburbs around Dallas, tend to be safer than some of the other large metropolitan areas in the U.S. That being said, safety is always a relative term.
 In recent years there has been a mass domestic migration from major cities like New York.5 More people are moving to Dallas from places you may not expect.
-This has revitalized the downtown area and there are more local business and modern amenities on the way.
+This has revitalized the downtown area and there are a more local businesses and modern amenities on the way.